Measles Information For Providers

 • The rash is erythematous and maculopapular, progressing to confluence in the same order as the spread of the rash.

-• The rash begins to clear on the third or fourth day in the same order it appeared.
+• The rash begins to clear on the third or fourth day in the same order as it appeared.

 • Fever typically peaks 2 to 3 days after rash onset.